Shivter14/SysShivt-tools/README.md

   ssp           SysShivt tools package installer.
 ```
 ## Why are all the versions in zip files?
-That is because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them.
+That is because SysShivt tools uses this repository as a download server so that it can detect updates and automatically install them to this day.

 # How to install sysshivt tools
 ```